chaitanyajerripothula/egghead-asciicasts/egghead-talks-things-every-software-engineer-should-know-about-neurodiversity/lessons/egghead-egghead-talks-things-every-software-engineer-should-know-about-neurodiversity.md

 [13:22] With CPTSD, what happens is you get emotional flashbacks.
 Your boss might give you some feedback on your work, and suddenly you're remembering how you had a teacher that traumatize you and made you feel so small every time you made a mistake.
 Now, you're in your office trying not to cry because you got good feedback and you don't know what's going on.

 [13:42] It's called an emotional flashback.
 It's really devastating.
-I'm going to recommend again Pete Walker's "Complex PT[SD: F]rom Surviving to Thriving," is a book that I recommend everybody to read, honestly.
+I'm going to recommend again Pete Walker's "Complex PTSD: From Surviving to Thriving," is a book that I recommend everybody to read, honestly.
 It talks a lot about this.

 [13:57] That's it for diagnosed conditions that I want to mention.
 There are others.
 Again, it's not exhaustive.
 More interestingly to me at least, I want to talk about neurodivergent traits.
 We can talk about ADHD but ADHD is just a term for people who have a set of traits that happen or occur together.
 Then we circle that and we call that ADHD.